Search

 In this unit, you'll apply the knowledge gained through your research in the Innovation and Development unit to undertake the resolution and finalisation of your final body of work.
 In this final part of the course, you'll combine an ability to define and produce a form of completed work as well as locate their project within a professional context.
 You are encouraged to develop the final production of your work in the form that is most relevant to the work: for example, an exhibition, a book dummy, website, a performance or dynamic time-based work.

-Tuition fees - 2023 entry
+Tuition fees

-• Integrated International Pre-Masters course (30 weeks) - £17,500
+• 2024/25 entry (Integrated International Pre-Masters course - 30 weeks): £17,500

-• Integrated International Pre-Masters course (15 weeks) - £8,750
+• 2024/25 entry (Integrated International Pre-Masters course - 15 weeks): £8,750

 Additional course costs

 In addition to the tuition fees there may be other costs for your course.
 The things that you are likely to need to budget for to get the most out of a creative arts education will include books, printing costs, occasional or optional study trips and/or project materials.
-These costs will vary according to the nature of your project work and the individual choices that you make.
-Please see the Additional Course Costs section of your Course Information for details of the costs you may incur.

 Explore our Gradshow